shawnr/practical-javascript/object-oriented-javascript/82-creating-and-using-classes.md

 <h3>What is <code>this</code>?</h3>

 <p>The keyword <code>this</code> in JavaScript can be tricky to track in all contexts.
 It usually refers to the current code block (Function, Class, etc.).
 In the case of a Class object definition, the <code>this</code> keyword refers to the Class itself.
-That's why we refer to <code>this.property</code> inside methods when accessing Class properties.</p>
+That's why we refer to <code>this.property</code> inside methods when accessing Class properties. (<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this">See this article for more about <code>this</code></a>)</p>

 </div>